Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Canonical liftings

 \section{Canonical liftings}

-In this section we define and study the \emph{canonical liftings} for some classes of varieties from $k$ to $W(k)$.
+In this section we define and study \emph{canonical liftings} over $W(k)$ for some log Calabi--Yau pairs of dimension 1 or 2 over $k$.
 The paradigmatic case is that of ordinary (equivalently globally $F$-split) irreducible regular curves of genus $1$, which goes back to the work of Serre--Tate on deformations of ordinary abelian varieties, and for which refer to \cite[Appendix]{MS87}.
-We treat two additional cases that will be needed later: a circles of $\mathbb{P}^1$s and the case of a globally sharply $F$-split pair $(\bP^1,\frac{1}{2}\sum_{i=1}^4q_i)$.
+We treat three additional cases that will be needed later: circles of $\mathbb{P}^1$s, split projective bundles over ordinary elliptic curves and the globally sharply $F$-split pair $(\bP^1,\frac{1}{2}\sum_{i=1}^4q_i)$.